Carl Abraham Arfwedson: Biography

 He was raised to take over the successful trading company Tottie & Arfwedson of his father and grandfather, and made several study trips abroad.
-One of them was made to the French firm Clary in Marseilles, where he spent some time employed in the company of Clary, whose daughter Désirée Clary was eventually to be the queen consort of Sweden.
+One of them was made to the French firm Clary in Marseille, where he spent some time employed in the company of Clary, whose daughter Désirée Clary was eventually to be the queen consort of Sweden.
 He returned to Sweden permanently in 1808 and took over the company as director upon the death of his father in 1826.
 He was elected to serve as director of the Swedish East India Company for a period.
 During the 1810s, he owned the villa Listonhill in Stockholm, which was for a period a center of the burgher upper class society life in the capital.